Suburbanno/AyuGramDocs/android/saving.md

 Also, our saving system **automatically** tries to download files before they expire on the server, **giving more chances to save a media**.
 It's all stored in `Download/AyuGram/Saved Attachments` by default, *tho you can change it in the **AyuGram Preferences***.
 If you see it in a gallery - create file `.nomedia` in this folder manually.

-Database location - `/data/data/com.radolyn.ayugram/databases/ayu-data*`.
+Database location - `/data/data/PACKAGE/databases/ayu-data*`, where `PACKAGE` is `com.radolyn.ayugram`, `org.telegram.messenger` or `org.telegram.messenger.web` - all depending on what version you're using.

-**But it's hard to maintain.
-Really.** You can be sure that messages will be in an **AyuGram database**, but some of them won't be displayed for a reason how we load them in chats.
-Also, it may cause potato phones **lag/crash** when loading a big batch of deleted messages.
-So we suggest using it **if you really need it**.
+You can be sure that messages will be in an **AyuGram database**, but some of them won't be displayed for a reason how we load them in chats.

 You could use a "View Deleted" option in three dots to see a separate chat with only deleted messages, with ability to search through them.

 !!!
 A bit of technical information
 When you scroll the chat, Telegram loads messages from your cache in batches, 20-50 messages. **AyuGram** hooks into that process, and takes IDs of the last and the first messages, and loads deleted messages between them.
 There may be many of them - 10, 20, 100, 500, who knows.
-All these operations performed on UI thread, what makes it cause lags a bit.
-Or explode your phone if there's more than 1k messages.

 And, as you understand, there's a little problem - deleted messages between batches are not loaded.